 The digital signage industry wants you to believe every project needs an expert.
 That is not true.
 But it also wants you to believe every project is easy enough to DIY.
 That is not true either.

-The reality is straightforward.
-Simple deployments - 1 to 3 screens, single location, basic content, under $5,000 - are well within reach of any business owner with basic tech skills and a free afternoon.
-The platforms are mature, the hardware is affordable, and the learning curve is manageable.
+The reality is simple.
+A small setup (1 to 3 screens in one location, basic content, under $5,000) is well within reach of any owner with basic tech skills and a free afternoon.
+The platforms are mature, the hardware is cheap, and the learning curve is gentle.
 Save your money and do it yourself.

-Complex deployments - multiple locations, system integrations, regulatory requirements, custom development, or budgets over $50,000 - have too many variables and too many expensive ways to fail.
-Expert help is not a luxury in these situations.
+A complex one (multiple locations, system integrations, compliance rules, custom development, or a budget over $50,000) has too many variables and too many expensive ways to fail.
+Expert help here is not a luxury.
 It is risk management.

-And if you are in the middle - 3 to 10 screens, $5,000 to $50,000 budget, some complexity but not overwhelming - start with a few hours of expert planning.
-Get the blueprint right.
-Then execute on your own.
+And if you are in the middle (3 to 10 screens, a $5,000 to $50,000 budget, some complexity but nothing wild) buy a few hours of planning.
+Get the blueprint right, then build it yourself.

 Wherever you land, remember the fundamental rule.
 Start with the problem you are solving, not the technology you want to buy.
 Every successful deployment I have seen in 17 years started with a clear answer to "what do we need these screens to do?"
 Every failure started with "we should probably get some screens."

-• Technology is only 30% of a successful deployment - workflow is 70%.
+- Technology is only 30% of a successful deployment.
+Workflow is the other 70%.

-• Platform lock-in is real - ask vendors about content export before signing.
+- Platform lock-in is real, so ask vendors about content export before signing.

 Jordan Feil is an independent digital signage consultant with 17 years of industry experience.
 He has worked as a product manager at Navori Labs, a technical account manager, and a global marketing director before founding JAF Digital Consulting.
 He works with operators, vendors, and integrators on strategy, software selection, network audits, and go-to-market.
 No commissions, no vendor relationships that shape what he recommends.